 Continuity Clinic (Longitudinal)

 This rotation focuses on mastering knowledge and skills needed to care for the geriatric patient in the ambulatory setting alongside an interprofessional team.
 Additionally, it gives fellows the opportunity to complete comprehensive geriatric assessments.
-Fellows will have one half-day session per week.
+Fellows will have one half-day session per week throughout the fellowship.

 Long-Term Care Continuity Experience (Longitudinal)

 The Kerrville Community Living Center (CLC) is home to Veterans in long-term care and in a locked memory unit.
 Fellows will have the opportunity to manage a panel of long-term care patients in this setting over the course of the year.

 The Geriatric Trauma Service co-manages older adults admitted to the UHS trauma service who are 65 years and older with dementia, delirium, fall as mechanism of injury, or involved as driver of a motor vehicle collision, as well as any adult 75 years or older.
 The focus is on management of common inpatient geriatric syndromes, prevention of hazards of hospitalizations, and safe transition planning.
 This service is currently expanding to include consultative care from hospitalist teams.

 Rural Geriatric Medicine (1 block)